 Just think about times where your feelings towards certain brands may have changed, after learning more about the company itself.
 Websites hold that same power.

 Many consumers may enter your website with their purchase intentions already in mind.
 However, an effective website is able to both influence and support consumer purchasing decisions.
-A great site enables you to communicate aspects of your company directly to your consumers, potentially altering their perceptions towards your business.
+A great site enables you to communicate aspects of your company directly to your consumers, potentially altering their perceptions of your business.
 Just think about times where your feelings towards certain brands may have changed, after learning more about the company itself.
 Websites hold that same power.

-How To Make your Website Stand Out
+How To Make Your Website Stand Out

 From your personal experiences on the internet, we’re almost certain you have noticed that not every website is the same.